Polynomial-B/synth-app-frontend/README.md

 ### Wins
 ##### Warp

 I was most happy with the 'Warp' feature.
-I researched the logarithmic formula and then coded this on my phone's 'Notes' app while on a bus, so I was surprised that I managed to get it working when I transferred it to my IDE.
+I researched the logarithmic formula and then coded this on my phone's 'Notes' app while on a bus, so I was excited that I managed to get it working when I transferred it to my IDE.
 ### Bugs

-Warp under 5: Perhaps a better way to do this would have been to add logic that prevents the `for` loop from pushing numbers in that are above a certain frequency and still allow users to choose divisions of less than 5.
+Warping under 5 divisions per octave: Perhaps a better way to do this would have been to add logic that prevents the `for` loop from pushing numbers in that are above a certain frequency and still allow users to choose divisions of less than 5.

 This project was a challenging endeavour as I built the app using libraries and features that I hadn't used before and, within the timeframe, I was unable to fully test edge cases.
-I would approach this project differently if I had more time.

 ##### Bulma Conflict Issues

 Issues with Bulma and the select box, conflicting the z-index of the header.
-In the end i removed the bulma class `select` and opted to manually style it myself
+In the end I removed the bulma class `select` and opted to manually style it myself

 ##### Warp in Collection

 Navigating from Collection to a saved synth (Tinker) The Warp useState is set to '12' which doesn't account for if the number of divisions has been changed by the user.
 If you were to create a Synth that had 5 divisions per octave, you can save it to your collection and it will play correctly, but the divisions amount will say that is it '12' and if you click 'Warp' then it will revert the divisions back to '12'.
-This would be an easy fix, through updating the useState to the data received from the backend in the useEffect hook.
-This could be done by updating the useEffect state upon.
+This would be an easy fix, through updating the useState to the data received from the backend in the useEffect hook. ==This could be done by updating the useEffect state upon...==